nogicoder/farcry/README.md

  (datetime.datetime(2018, 11, 9, 12, 53, 19, tzinfo=datetime.timezone(datetime.timedelta(days=-1, seconds=68400))), 'cyap', 'papazark', 'AG36')]
 ```

-**CAUTION!** When the logged time reaches `59:59`, it is reset to `00:00`, but because unfortunately Far Cry's log time doesn't indicate hours, you MUST to increment the hours by 1 yourself.
+**CAUTION!** When the logged time reaches `59:59`, it is reset to `00:00`.
+However, because Far Cry's log time unfortunately doesn't indicate hours, you MUST increment the hours by 1 yourself.

 For instance, the following frag logs: